Specialized Power Comp Review: My New Favorite Saddle!

-I struggled to find a saddle that won’t cause pressure on my soft tissue for a long time.
-I already tried about 10 saddles, but none was the right one.
+I tried for a long time to find a saddle that wouldn’t put pressure on my soft tissues.
+I’ve tried about 10 saddles, but none of them were right.

-When I was taking the RETÜL Bike Fit, the bike fitter recommended I try the Specialized Power Comp.
+When I took the RETÜL Bike Fit, the bike fitter recommended I try the Specialized Power Comp.
 “Standard cross-sell,” I was thinking.
-But the truth is I experienced a whole new level of comfort on my bike.
+But the truth is I experienced a whole new level of comfort on my road bike.

 So, in this Specialized Power Comp review, I share why I think it is one of the best saddles for prostate relief and what I like about it.